best-practice-and-impact/ons-spark/ons-spark/spark-concepts/cache.md

 ```
 ````
 Next we need some data.
-Here we're using a small amount of data because we're running a local session which has very imited resource.
+Here we're using a small amount of data because we're running a local session which has very limited resource.

-Note that `cache()` in PySpark is a transformation, so to initiate moving the data into memory we need an action, hence the `.count()`.
+Note that [`.cache()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.cache.html) in PySpark is a transformation, so to initiate moving the data into memory we need an action, hence the [`.count()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.count.html).

-In sparklyr there is a `force=TRUE` argument in the `tbl_cache()` function meaning there is no need to pipe this into a row count.
+In sparklyr there is a `force=TRUE` argument in the [`tbl_cache()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/tbl_cache.html) function meaning there is no need to pipe this into a row count.
 Also note that the name of the DataFrame will appear in the Spark UI, which is a nice feature in sparklyr.
 To do the same in PySpark we would need to register the DataFrame as a temporary table and give it a name.
 ````{tabs}
 ```{code-tab} py
 with open("../../../config.yaml") as f: